 Teaching kids about the importance of giving, philanthropy and basic money management can be daunting.
 But, there is a way to make it fun and also give your children a bigger sense of purpose. (and maybe get them to do some extra chores around the house!) (we got your back!)

-Give your children a set amount of allowance each week/month specifically for the purpose of giving away to a cause or charity they care about.
+Either give a special allowance or double your childs’ allowance.
+Half is for them to keep and save, the other half is specifically designated for the purpose of giving away to a cause or charity they care about.
+As their charitable savings increases over the next several months, they can research what charity or cause they would like to support.
+Or maybe they have a specific item they would like to purchase and donate to someone in need.
 Encourage them to research organizations online, watch documentaries or even take tours of local organizations in your area.
 Then ask them to create a plan on what they would like to do and budget out how long they will need to save in order to make that contribution.

 TIP: Go for something easy on the first go around.
 You want them to get the taste of philanthropy early on.